DataStax-Examples/astra-loom/README.md

 [![Open in IDE](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io#https://github.com/datastax-examples/astra-loom)

 2. You will be prompted for the following:
-* "ASTRA_ID" - This is your Astra database ID, you can find this on the Astra web dashboard
+* "ASTRA_ID" - This is your Astra DB ID, you can find this on the Astra DB web dashboard
-* "ASTRA_REGION" - The region where your Astra database is hosted, this is also on the Astra web dashboard
+* "ASTRA_REGION" - The region where your Astra DB is hosted, this is also on the Astra DB web dashboard
-* "ASTRA_USERNAME" - The username for you Astra database
+* "ASTRA_USERNAME" - The username for you Astra DB
-* "ASTRA_PASSWORD" - The password for your Astra username
+* "ASTRA_PASSWORD" - The password for your Astra DB username

-3. The webserver should start automatically in a new window or tab of your brower.
+3. The webserver should start automatically in a new window or tab of your browser.

-4. Open a terminal and initialize your Astra db schema with the following command:
+4. Open a terminal and initialize your Astra DB schema with the following command:
 ```bash
 mix loom.init
 ```